 LUME HAS GOT YOUR FAMILY COVERED!

-Lume Deodorant is a powerful game changer for parents looking to keep their sweet-smelling kids sweet a little longer.
+Lume is a powerful game changer for parents looking to keep their sweet-smelling kids sweet a little longer.
 Lume will make car rides home from soccer practice (or hockey, ballet, basketball, baseball, dance, and gymnastics) smell more like celebratory froyo and less like dirty socks.

 It can be tricky to discuss and manage your child’s body odor.
 Make sure your child knows body odor is completely natural and nothing to be ashamed of!
 Smells happen – proper hygiene removes them, and Lume prevents them. ❤️